 These are the written policies and procedures for filing and processing complaints of unlawful discrimination at Compton Community College District.
-Students, including students of El Camino College Compton Center, employees, and others affiliated with the District may use the procedures described herein to make a complaint of unlawful discrimination, including harassment.
+Students, employees, and others affiliated with the District may use the procedures described herein to make a complaint of unlawful discrimination, including harassment.